Lms24/JSR/README.md

     * Genetic
 * FSL Matrix export

-## IDE Plugins/Extensions
+## IntelliJ IDE Plugin

 The IntelliJ IDE Plugin serves as the front-end GUI.
 It directly integrates with IntelliJ so that developers can interact with JSR in a convenient and already established way.
-The Plugini provides JSR-Core functionality with a few additional features that only make sense in the IDE/GUI context:
+The Plugin provides JSR-Core functionality with a few additional features that only make sense in the IDE/GUI context:

 * Define and persist JSR settings (paths, package names)
 * Adjust TSR parameters (coverage type, TSR algorithm, Code generation)